edmond-chow/Dynamic-Function/README.md

 convention involved all the argument types in parameter list and its return type.
 The struct make_fn backs to the its concrete function type from its template arguments whenever you have a member function just pass that pointer type to first argument of the parameter pack.
-The fn_call transfers control from an arbitrary type pointer.
+The fn_call transfers controls to an arbitrary global function pointer.
 The functionalities consist of struct byte and function.
 The struct byte overrides operator new and delete through the allocations to wrap the executable heap.
-The function::operator() transfers control from an arbitrary type pointer while the member function pointer type treated as a global function pointer type to invoke.
+The function::operator() transfers controls from an arbitrary a global or member function pointer.

 # Implementations
 In x86 mode, functions as such with thiscall likewise what we have in fastcall,